-The core of the program consists of courses in the history of philosophy and such traditional areas of philosophic study as ethics, political philosophy, metaphysics, epistemology, logic, the philosophy of mind, the philosophy of language, and aesthetics.
-In addition, several seminars each year are devoted to the work of one philosopher, for example, Plato, Aristotle, Kant, Hegel, Kierkegaard, Nietzsche, Heidegger, Wittgenstein, or Sartre.
+The core of the program consists of courses in the history of philosophy and such traditional areas of philosophic study as ethics, political philosophy, metaphysics, epistemology, logic, philosophy of mind, philosophy of language, and aesthetics.
+Several seminars each year are devoted to the work of one philosopher, for example, Plato, Aristotle, Kant, Hegel, Kierkegaard, Nietzsche, Heidegger, Wittgenstein, or Sartre.

 Students who want to moderate in philosophy are expected to take three courses in philosophy in the Lower College.
 No specific courses are required for Moderation, but students are strongly encouraged to take the two-semester History of Philosophy in their sophomore year.
 While not a requirement for Moderation, this sequence is a requirement for majors, and fulfilling it early will prepare students well for subsequent courses.
 Most students also take one of the Introduction to Philosophy courses prior to Moderation; these courses provide an orientation to philosophic methodologies, styles of inquiry, and common themes of philosophical concern in texts ranging from Platonic dialogues to contemporary works.
 Majors are expected to take at least seven philosophy courses altogether, at least four during their studies in the Upper College.

-Juniors take the writing-intensive Philosophy Research Seminar (for details, see Philosophy 302 in the college catalogue) as well as a 300-level junior seminar.
+Juniors take the writing-intensive Philosophy Research Seminar (Philosophy 302) as well as a 300-level junior seminar.
 Students intending to apply to graduate schools in philosophy are encouraged to take at least one course in ancient philosophy, at least two courses in modern philosophy (17th through 19th centuries), at least one course in 20th-century philosophy, symbolic logic, and at least one course in ethics or political philosophy.
 Each philosophy major determines the topic of his or her Senior Project in consultation with a faculty adviser.